AdobeDocs/marketo.en/help/sample.md

 # Adobe Cloud Auditor{#adobe-experience-cloud-auditor}

-Adobe Experience Cloud Auditor is a service of the Adobe Experience Cloud that was co-developed with ObservePoint, experts in validating digital implementations.
+The Adobe Experience Cloud Auditor is a service of the Adobe Experience Cloud that was co-developed with ObservePoint, experts in validating digital implementations.

 >[!NOTE]
 >